thoelkef/visualstudio-docs.de-de/docs/vs-2015/extensibility/internals/microsoft-help-viewer-sdk.md

 caps.latest.revision: 34
 ms.author: gregvanl
 manager: jillfra
-ms.openlocfilehash: 226762ef355a83a2539fa1402a4369398f9f52a4
+ms.openlocfilehash: cafdfacec24e906569d0f2b0d1a334511a75e30a
-ms.sourcegitcommit: 117ece52507e86c957a5fd4f28d48a0057e1f581
+ms.sourcegitcommit: bad28e99214cf62cfbd1222e8cb5ded1997d7ff0
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 05/28/2019
+ms.lasthandoff: 11/21/2019
-ms.locfileid: "66263152"
+ms.locfileid: "74300720"
 ---
 # <a name="microsoft-help-viewer-sdk"></a>Microsoft Help Viewer SDK
 [!INCLUDE[vs2017banner](../../includes/vs2017banner.md)]

-Dieser Artikel enthält die folgenden Aufgaben für Visual Studio Help Viewer Integratoren:
+This article contains the following tasks for Visual Studio Help Viewer integrators:

-- Erstellen eines Themas (F1-Unterstützung)
+- Creating a topic (F1 support)

-- Erstellen eines Help Viewer Inhalte-branding-Pakets
+- Creating a Help Viewer content-branding package

-- Bereitstellen einer Reihe von Artikeln
+- Deploying a set of articles

-- Hinzufügen von Hilfe zu Visual Studio Shell (integriert oder isoliert)
+- Adding help to the Visual Studio shell (integrated or isolated)

 - Zusätzliche Ressourcen

-### <a name="creating-a-topic-f1-support"></a>Erstellen eines Themas (F1-Unterstützung)
+### <a name="creating-a-topic-f1-support"></a>Creating a topic (F1 support)
- Dieser Abschnitt enthält eine Übersicht über die Komponenten von einem Thema dargestellten, Thema Anforderungen, eine kurze Beschreibung zum Erstellen eines Themas (einschließlich der F1-Supportanforderungen) und schließlich eine Beispielthema durch das gerenderte Ergebnis.
+ This section provides an overview of the components of a presented topic, topic requirements, a short description for how to create a topic (including F1 support requirements) and finally, an example topic with its rendered result.

- **Help Viewer Themenübersicht**
+ **Help Viewer Topic Overview**

- Wenn ein Thema für das Rendern aufgerufen wird, ruft das branding Paketelemente, die mit dem Thema zum Zeitpunkt der Installation oder der letzten Aktualisierung, zusammen mit dem Thema XHTML, verknüpft sind und kombiniert die beiden, um die angegebene Ansicht "Inhalt" führen Help Viewer (Data branding + Thema-Daten).
-Das branding-Paket enthält die Logos, Unterstützung für verschiedene Verhalten und branding-Text (copyright, usw.).
-Weitere Informationen zum Paket Brandingelemente finden Sie unter "Erstellen von Branding-Paket" unten.
-Im Ereignisprotokoll kein branding Paket ist, das Thema zugeordnet, wird der Help Viewer das fallback branding-Paket befindet sich im Stammverzeichnis Help Viewer-Anwendung (Branding_en-US.mshc) verwendet.
+ When a topic is called for rendering, the Help Viewer gets the branding package elements that are associated with the topic at the time of install or last update, along with the topic XHTML, and combines the two to result in the presented content view (branding data + topic data).
+The branding package contains logos, support for content behaviors, and branding text (copyright, etc.).
+See “Creating Branding Package” below for more information about the branding package elements.
+In the event there is no branding package associated with the topic, the Help Viewer will use the fallback branding package located in the Help Viewer application root (Branding_en-US.mshc).

- **Help Viewer Thema Anforderungen**
+ **Help Viewer Topic Requirements**

- Um ordnungsgemäß innerhalb der Help Viewer gerendert werden soll, muss die unformatierten Themeninhalt W3C grundlegende 1.1 XHTML sein.
+ To be rendered correctly within the Help Viewer, raw topic content must be W3C Basic 1.1 XHTML.

- Ein Thema enthält in der Regel zwei Abschnitte:
+ A topic typically contains two sections:

-- Metadaten (Siehe Content Metadatenverweis): Daten über das Thema, z.
-B. das Thema eindeutige ID, die Schlüsselwort-Wert, das Thema TOC-ID, übergeordnete Knoten-ID usw.
+- Metadata (see Content Metadata Reference): data about the topic, for example, the topic unique ID, keyword value, the topic TOC ID, parent node ID, etc.

-- Text-Inhalt: einhalten von W3C grundlegende 1.1 XHTML, wozu unterstützt Verhalten (reduzierbarer Bereich, Codeausschnitt, usw.
-Eine vollständige Liste ist unten dargestellt).
+- Body content: compliant with W3C Basic 1.1 XHTML, which includes supported content behaviors (collapsible area, code snippet, etc. A full list is shown below).

-  Visual Studio-Branding-Paket unterstützte Steuerelemente:
+  Visual Studio Branding Package supported controls:

 - Links